Sonnet 27

-Tomorrow and tomorrow and tomorrow,
+Tomorrow and tomorrow and tomorrow—

-That endless siege of bitter barren days
+That endless siege of bitter, barren days

-In endless empty tragedies replayed.
+Through time-worn, empty tragedies replayed.

-What consolation is there in such strife
+What consolation lies within such strife

 That mocks the humble hopes of haggard men?